manuGil/online-core/docs/source/radiometric-ops.rst

 .. note::
    **Reflection.**
    While working on the previous task, you should have noticed that different classes of land cover may have similar or different brightness within a specific spectral band.
-Moreover, the same class of land cover may have different brightness in different bands.
+Moreover, the same class of land cover may have different brightness in other bands.

 Multiband Display: Colour Composites